 Surveying, conservation, and education are common activities for geologists who work for the government or nonprofit organizations.
 Experts frequently conduct field research to determine the impact of human activity on the planet.
 They may collect soil and rock samples to assess pollution levels and track changes in climate patterns, humidity, and air composition over time.
 Scientists may give tours of important sites or provide educational materials on how to better protect the earth and the environment to the general public.
 Some scientists choose to become university professors, teaching future geologists in the classroom and on the field.

 A master’s degree from an accredited university is typically required for employment in the field of geology.
 A PhD is required for advanced research geologist jobs, project supervisor positions, and university professorships.
 Most new geologists spend up to two years as an apprentice or assistant to more experienced geologists, gaining valuable hands-on experience before embarking on their own research.
-Geologist jobs with the government or engineering firms frequently require additional licensing, which can be obtained passing a written exam administered a person’s state or country.
+Geologist jobs with the government or engineering firms frequently require additional licensing, which can be obtained by passing a written exam administered by a person’s state or country.